 With an address in Vicksburg, Mississippi, Heritage House Nursing Center is one of four nursing homes in this area.
-We awarded this nursing home a quality overall score of B. After grading the other alternatives in Vicksburg, this appears to be a slightly higher quality option than many of them.
-This facility truly has plenty working in its favor.
-This nursing home's impressive report card was highlighted by its inspection reports, which is addressed in the next paragraph.
+This is a quality nursing home with a B overall.
+This was right in line with the city grade in Vicksburg.
+This facility definitely has plenty going for it.
+This place's strong profile was highlighted by its inspection reports, which we will address in the next section.

 Heritage House Nursing Center

 - Independent Living